Minnesota State Highway 27

 Minnesota State Highway 27 (MN 27) is a 247.623 mi state highway in west-central and east-central Minnesota, which runs from its intersection with MN 28 in Browns Valley and continues east to its interchange with Interstate 35 (I-35) in Moose Lake.
 For part of its route (23 miles), it runs concurrently with MN 65 in Kanabec and Aitkin counties between Woodland and Rice River Township.

 Route description

 MN 27 serves as an east–west route between Browns Valley, Wheaton, Alexandria, Long Prairie, Little Falls, Mille Lacs Lake, and Moose Lake.

 The western terminus for MN 27 is its intersection with MN 28 in Browns Valley, near the Minnesota–South Dakota state line at the Little Minnesota River.
 The Sam Brown Memorial State Wayside Park is located at the western terminus of MN 27 in Browns Valley.

-MN 27 crosses the Broadway Bridge at the Mississippi River in Little Falls.
+MN 27 crosses the Mississippi River via the Broadway Bridge in Little Falls.

 Charles A. Lindbergh State Park is located immediately south of MN 27 and Little Falls on the Great River Road (CR 52).

 Father Hennepin State Park is located on MN 27 at the southeast corner of Mille Lacs Lake, one mile (1.6 km) west of Isle.

 MN 27, together with MN 65, passes through the Solana State Forest in Aitkin County.